Chart Color Schemes

 AreaSearch analysis of employment trends sees Nirimba performing better than 90% of local markets assessed across Australia

-Conversely, agriculture, forestry & fishing has lower representation at 0.9% versus the regional average of 4.5%.
-The predominantly residential area offers limited local employment opportunities, indicated by Census working population vs resident population count.
-Over the 12 months to September 2025, labour force levels decreased by 1.4%, combined with employment decreasing by 1.0%, causing unemployment to fall by 0.4 percentage points in Nirimba.
-This contrasts with Rest of Qld where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Nirimba.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Nirimba's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.9%.
+The predominantly residential area offers limited local employment opportunities.
+In the 12-month period ending in September 2025, Nirimba's labour force decreased by 1.3% and employment declined by 0.9%, leading to a fall in unemployment of 0.4 percentage points.
+This contrasts with Rest of Qld where employment grew by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Nirimba's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment